okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/adding-basic-auth/index.md

 * Add the Body Parser and Basic Auth `npm` packages to your Glitch project
 * Add the code snippet below

-If you Remix a Glitch site, the packages and code are already included.
+If you Remix a Glitch Inline Hook project, the packages and code are already included.

 To add the `npm` packages: